How Does Def Fluid Work

 When urea is injected into the hot exhaust stream, it undergoes thermal decomposition to produce ammonia (NH₃), a crucial reducing agent in the SCR catalyst.

+In diesel exhaust fluid (DEF), deionized water plays an important role.
 Deionized water is used as the carrier for urea in DEF.
 It ensures that urea is adequately dissolved, forming a homogeneous solution.

 The high water content helps lower the freezing point of DEF, preventing it from crystallizing in cold temperatures.
 This is crucial for ensuring the proper functioning of the DEF system in a variety of environmental conditions.

-Now that we understand what is DEF, and its composition, the question of how DEF fluid works remains unanswered.
+Now that we understand what is DEF and its composition, the question of how DEF fluid works remains unanswered.

 The Science Behind Selective Catalytic Reduction (SCR) Technology